jfjoung/KRICT_Hackathon/README.md

   - Joonyoung Francis Joung
   - Kwangsoo Kim

-## Project 1 : Description-formation energy prediction
+## Project 1 : Description-formation energy prediction of Inorganic Crystals
 ### Overview
 This project aims to predict the formation energy of materials using machine learning models.
 By leveraging structured datasets and various regression models, we evaluate the feasibility of data-driven approaches in computational materials science.